University Travel Insurance

 Your personal travel is not covered, even if it is taken in conjunction with travel for University purposes.
 You need to obtain your own insurance for personal travel.

-You will need private travel insurance for all semester breaks.
+You will need to obtain private travel insurance for all semester breaks.

 Competing in professional sport